CrewAI Hierarchical Agents: Manager-Worker Orchestration

 This example demonstrates several key CrewAI patterns:

-Agent Specialization: Each agent has a focused role with appropriate LLM selection.
-The sentiment analyzer uses GPT-4 for nuanced emotion detection, while the knowledge agent uses GPT-3.5-turbo for cost-effective search.
+• Agent specialization: each agent has a focused role with an appropriate LLM.
+The sentiment analyzer uses GPT-4 for nuanced emotion detection; the knowledge agent uses a smaller model for routine lookups.

-Task Context Flow: The context parameter passes information between tasks.
-The research agent receives sentiment analysis, and the response composer gets both sentiment and research findings.
+• Task context flow: the context parameter passes outputs between tasks.
+The response composer receives both the sentiment analysis and the research findings.

-Sequential Processing: Setting process="sequential" ensures tasks execute in order, allowing each agent to build on previous work.
+• Sequential processing: process=Process.sequential runs tasks in order, so each agent builds on previous work.

-Tool Integration: The knowledge agent uses SerperDevTool for web search and ScrapeWebsiteTool for extracting documentation content.
+• Tool integration: the knowledge agent uses SerperDevTool for web search and ScrapeWebsiteTool for extracting docs.

-Content creation involves research, writing, editing, and SEO optimization—each requiring different expertise.
+Content creation involves research, writing, editing, and SEO optimization - each needing different expertise.
 Here’s a 4-agent content pipeline:

 from crewai_tools import SerperDevTool, ScrapeWebsiteTool